10 Preemie Must Haves

 While you can use the Safari in a variety of ways, we used it with the Bumbo Floor Seat.
 Scarlett loved getting to sit up!

 9. Fisher-Price Deluxe Kick’n Play Piano Gym

 Someone gave us the Kick’n Play Piano Gym as a gift and it has gotten more use than just about everything else.
 This was the next toy that Scarlett started playing with.
-We’ve used it for everything from tummy time to practicing rolling over–and now she sits up on it, eats the hanging toys, and plays with the keyboard.
+We used it for tummy time and practicing rolling over–and now she sits up on it, eats the hanging toys, and plays with the keyboard.